AdobeXD/plugin-samples/reference/selection.md

   artboard _or_ any combination of the pasteboard's immediate children and one or more artboards' immediate children.
 The selection cannot contain both artboards and non-artboards at the same time, however.

-Note that when in the root edit context, the selection _can_ contain items with multiple different parents.
+Don't assume that all selected items have the same parent node: in the root edit context, the selection can contain items with differing parents (multiple different artboards, as well as the root node).

 Items that are _locked_ cannot be in the selection.
 If the user or your plugin attempts to select any locked items, they are automatically filtered into a separate list ([itemsIncludingLocked](#selection-itemsIncludingLocked)) which is generally only used by the Unlock